simonw/django-redis-monitor/README.txt

         'django_redis_monitor.middleware.RedisMonitorMiddleware',
     ) + MIDDLEWARE_CLASSES

+3. Set your DATABASE_ENGINE setting to 'django_redis_monitor.sqlite3_backend'
+   or 'django_redis_monitor.postgresql_psycopg2_backend' so your SQL queries can be intercepted and counted.

-3. Optional step: Add redis settings to your settings.py file (otherwise the following defaults will be used):
+4. Optional step: Add redis settings to your settings.py file (otherwise the following defaults will be used):

     REDIS_MONITOR_HOST = 'localhost'
     REDIS_MONITOR_PORT = 6379
     REDIS_MONITOR_DB = 0

-4. Add 'django_redis_monitor' to your INSTALLED_APPS setting so Django can find the correct template for the monitor view.
+5. Add 'django_redis_monitor' to your INSTALLED_APPS setting so Django can find the correct template for the monitor view.
 Alternatively, copy the monitor.html template in to a django_redis_monitor directory in your existing templates/ directory.

-5. Hook up the monitoring view function in your urls.py:
+6. Hook up the monitoring view function in your urls.py:

     urlpatterns = patterns('',
         # ...